-Our next swearing-in ceremonies will be October 3, 2019; new attorneys who pass the Washington State bar exam will be contacted by KCBA two weeks before with registration details.
-Click here
+Our next swearing-in ceremonies will be in the spring of 2020.
+New attorneys who pass the Washington State bar exam will be contacted by KCBA two weeks before with registration details.

 Swearing-in ceremonies are organized by KCBA to recognize one of the most important milestones that a new lawyer reaches: having a judicial officer administer the oath of attorney.
 Below are several specific questions and answers about the ceremonies.
 For a general overview, please read the article "Finding the Fountain of Youth Through New Admittees" that first appeared in the May 2019 KCBA Bar Bulletin.
 View photos from past ceremonies from the menu bar on the right side of this page.

-A: The next Swearing-In Ceremonies will be Thursday, October 3, 2019 at 12:15 PM and 4:15 PM.
-Please use the REGISTER ONLINE button at the top of this page.
+A: The next Swearing-In Ceremonies will be in the spring of 2020.
 If you need to be sworn-in now or cannot make a KCBA hosted event, there is more information on walk-in ceremonies below.

 KCBA Swearing-In Ceremonies